TabbycatDebate/tabbycat/docs/features/backups.rst

 `pg_restore <https://www.postgresql.org/docs/current/static/app-pgrestore.html>`_
 commands.

+.. _backup-restore-to-local:

 Restoring a Heroku backup to a local installation
 =================================================

 As detailed in the `Heroku Dev Center <https://devcenter.heroku.com/articles/heroku-postgres-import-export#restore-to-local-database>`_, you can restore a downloaded Heroku backup to a local installation.
 This might be useful if, say, your internet connection breaks irrecoverably in the middle of a tournament and you need to run offline.
-Of course, for this to work, you need to have downloaded your backup before your internet connection broke.
+Of course, for this to work, you need to have downloaded your backup before your internet connection broke---a good reason to download a copy of your backups as soon as you make them.

 Assuming your download is called ``latest.dump`` (this is the default name), your PostgreSQL username is ``tabbycat``, and you wish to call your local database ``fromheroku`` (if not, replace arguments as appropriate)::